 If you’re responsible with credit, you can use rewards credit cards to get some of the things on your “wants” list at little to no cost.
 “I love rewards cards,” Caputi said.
 “I’m a huge proponent of them.”

 For example, you can reduce or even cover your travel costs by using a rewards credit card to earn points for purchases then redeem those points for flights, hotel stays or just for cash.
 Caputi recommends using rewards cards to pay for bills and necessary expenses you’d otherwise pay for from your checking account to quickly rack up points without overspending.
-The Wells Fargo Propel Card, for example, rewards you for purchases, with opportunities to earn extra points on gas stations, rideshares and transit — necessities you’re already paying for.
-Plus, there’s no annual fee, and you may earn a welcome bonus valued at $300.
+You’ll want to look for cards that offer you the chance to earn extra points on gas stations, groceries, rideshares and transit — necessities you’re already paying for.

 Stop Letting 'FOMO' Influence Your Purchases